hytromo/MacroPolo/README.md

 # or if the mouse position is at 0, 0 (checking every 2 * 1 = 2 seconds)
 Macro().wait_for_pixel_color_special(mouse_not_top_left, 2, [100, 100], '#00ff00', 1000)
 ```

+This documentation was automatically formated for github by [pydoc2gitmd](#https://github.com/hytromo/pydoc2gitmd)